Hogan vetoes landmark police accountability bills; Democrats launch override

 Advocates who for years have asked lawmakers to make sweeping changes to how police do their jobs and how they are disciplined said they were happier with some of the outcomes than with others.

-Dayvon Love, the director of public policy for a think tank promoting Black empowerment, said lawmakers deserve an “A-plus” for the passage of the transparency bill named to honor Anton Black, a 19-year-old college student who died in 2018 after being restrained by an officer in small police department on the Eastern Shore.
+Dayvon Love, the director of public policy for a think tank promoting Black empowerment, said lawmakers deserve an “A-plus” for the passage of the transparency bill named to honor Anton Black, a 19-year-old college student who died in 2018 after being restrained by an officer in a small police department on Maryland’s Eastern Shore.

-Black’s family spent months trying to get information about Black’s death, and has filed a wrongful death lawsuit.
-No police were charged with wrongdoing.
+Black’s family spent months trying to get information about his death and has filed a wrongful-death lawsuit.
+No police officers were charged with wrongdoing.

 Del.
-Gabriel Acevero (D-Montgomery), who sponsored legislation in Black’s memory for the past three sessions, said the bill’s passage a “victory for the movement around police transparency and accountability.”
+Gabriel Acevero (D-Montgomery), who sponsored legislation in Black’s memory for the past three sessions, called the bill’s passage a “victory for the movement around police transparency and accountability.”

-But Love, whose Baltimore-based organization is called Leaders of a Beautiful Struggle, gave a “C” grade to the bill that repeals and replaces the officers’ bill of rights.
-He said Maryland Coalition for Justice and Police Accountability, which consists of 90 advocacy groups, wanted community oversight of police discipline.
+But Love, whose Baltimore-based organization is called Leaders of a Beautiful Struggle, gave a “C” grade to the bill that repeals and replaces the officers bill of rights.
+He said the Maryland Coalition for Justice and Police Accountability, which consists of 90 advocacy groups, wanted community oversight of police discipline.
 The bill allowed for community participation in disciplinary cases, but civilians do not control the process.

 “Having repealed it is a net positive, but for there not to be substantive community oversight makes the passage of it disappointing,” Love said.

-Clyde Boatwright, president of the state’s Fraternal Order of Police, said his members are most concerned about the new use-of-force standards, which some experts have described as among the strictest in the country.
+Clyde Boatwright, the president of the state’s Fraternal Order of Police, said his members are most concerned about the new use-of-force standards, which some experts have described as among the strictest in the country.

-“We have some serious concerns about the use of force language and the fact that police officers who violate the use of force standard are subject to criminal penalties, to jail time,” he said.
+“We have some serious concerns about the use-of-force language and the fact that police officers who violate the use-of-force standard are subject to criminal penalties, to jail time,” he said.

-Boatwright said the replacement of the bill of rights creates a different disciplinary process for officers accused of wrongdoing but still allows officers to have due process, which is what the union pushed for.
+Boatwright said the replacement of the bill of rights creates a different disciplinary process for officers accused of wrongdoing but still allows officers to have due process, which is what the union sought.

 The new disciplinary process would not take effect until July 1, 2022.

 The process of developing the legislation began last summer, when the Senate Judicial Proceedings Committee held hearings on several proposed bills.
-At the same time, Jones created a work group to recommend legislative proposals to the House Judiciary Committee.
+At the same time, Jones created a working group to recommend legislative proposals to the House Judiciary Committee.

 During the legislative session, each chamber came up with drastically different proposals, with the Senate initially approving nine bills and the House passing an omnibus measure sponsored by Jones.